Sam Mussabini: Early life and career

 Mussabini was born in Blackheath, London to a family of Syrian, Italian and French descent.
-Mussabini's father, Neocles Gaspard Mussabini (1827-1915), was born in Turkey to a Syrian father and Italian mother.
-Mussabini's mother, Aline Farcat (1839-1914), was French.
+Mussabini's father, Neocles Gaspard Mussabini (1827–1915), was born in Turkey to a Syrian father and Italian mother.
+Mussabini's mother, Aline Farcat (1839–1914), was French.
 The Mussabini family was Christian and originally from Damascus, Syria.
 Mussabini's great-grandfather was a Syrian merchant who had altered his original surname, Mussa, to the Italian-sounding Mussabini.
-Mussabini's great-uncle, Antonio Mussabini, was the Archbishop of the Roman Catholic Archdiocese of Izmir from 1838 to 1861.
+Mussabini's great-uncle, Antonio Mussabini, was the Archbishop of the Roman Catholic Archdiocese of İzmir from 1838 to 1861.
 Mussabini was educated in France, and later followed his father into journalism.
 In the 1890s he was also a professional sprinter for about five years.
 In 1894 he coached Bert Harris to the first professional cycling championship the same year he was employed as a cycling coach by the bicycle tyre company Dunlop Pneumatic Tyre Company.

 Mussabini played billiards to a high standard and reported on matches as a sports journalist during the winter months.
 In 1897 he co-authored a technical book on billiards and began writing articles for a billiards journal.
 In 1902, he became its assistant editor and later the joint proprietor and editor.
 In 1904 he wrote a two-volume book on the technicalities of billiards.
 He was also one of the top billiard referees.

 Olympic athlete coaching

-He coached the South African sprinter Reggie Walker to a gold medal at the 1908 Olympic Games in London.
+It has been widely stated that he coached the South African sprinter Reggie Walker to a gold medal at the 1908 Olympic Games in London but this is an error and Walker was actually coached by former sprinter Sam Wisdom.
 He coached further gold medal winners at the 1912 Olympic Games, including Willie Applegarth.
 He was appointed as full-time coach by Polytechnic Harriers from 1913 until his death from diabetes in 1927 aged 59.

 He brought a systematic approach to coaching, rather than just being a masseur.
 For example, he used the techniques of Eadweard Muybridge to photograph runners' actions and techniques at the finish.

 At the 1920 Olympic Games in Antwerp, Belgium, he coached Albert Hill to two gold medals in the 800 m and 1500 m, and Harry Edward, third in the 100 m.
 He led Harold Abrahams to win a gold medal in the 100 m and silver in the 4 × 100 m at the 1924 Olympic Games in Paris, France.